nhcooper123/NATRICINE-traits/README.md

 # NATRICINE-traits
 Code for Natricine traits paper from V.Deepak's NATRICINE MSCA project.

-*This README is a work in progress...*

 Author(s): V.Deepak, Gustavo Burin and Natalie Cooper.

 This repository contains the R code and data used in the manuscript *Multilocus phylogeny, natural-history traits, and classification of natricine (Serpentes: Natricinae) snakes* [Link to final published pdf will be here]().
 Analyses done using other packages are not included here.

 To cite the paper:
 > DEEPAK, V., NATALIE COOPER, NIKOLAY A. POYARKOV, FRED KRAUS, ABHIJIT DAS, SURYA NARAYANAN, JEFFERY W. STREICHER, GUSTAVO BURIN, SARAH-JANE SMITH and DAVID J. GOWER.
 Multilocus phylogeny, natural-history traits, and classification of natricine (Serpentes: Natricinae) snakes.
 2021.
 Zoological Journal of the Linnaean Society.
-In revision.
+In press.

 To cite this repo:
 > DEEPAK, V., GUSTAVO BURIN, and NATALIE COOPER.
 NATRICINE-traits.
 Code for the paper.
 DOI: 10.5281/zenodo.5524558.